ray-project/ray/doc/source/data/dataset-pipeline.rst

 Ray SGD is a lightweight library for scalable deep learning on Ray.

 1. It allows you to focus on the training logic and automatically handles distributed setup for your framework of choice (PyTorch, Tensorflow, or Horovod).
-2. It has out of the box fault-tolerance and elastic training,
+2. It has out of the box fault-tolerance and elastic training
 3. And it comes with support for standard ML tools and features that practitioners love such as checkpointing and logging.

 **Code**